 This policy applies to the use of vehicles by Hamline University faculty, staff, students, and volunteers for Hamline University business.
 The vehicles may be owned, on long-term lease, on short-term lease (rental car), or they may be personal vehicles.

 Covered Vehicle: A vehicle that is owned, on long-term lease, or on short-term lease (rental car), by Hamline University for the purpose of conducting Hamline University business.
 Personal use of covered vehicles is prohibited.

 Personal Vehicle: A vehicle not owned or leased by Hamline University but used in/for Hamline University business.

 DMV: Department of Motor Vehicles

-Authorized Driver: Any Hamline University employee, student, or volunteer who has completed the steps to becoming an authorized driver listed on page five of this document.
+Authorized Driver: Any Hamline University employee, student, or volunteer who has completed the steps to becoming an authorized driver listed below.
 Exceptions to the authorized driver requirement are employees who infrequently rent a vehicle in connection with travel to a professional conference or university meeting and are not transporting students in the rented vehicle.